maxmilton/MaxMilton.com-Old-v3/content/blog/blood-glucose-conversion-mmolL-to-mgdl.md

 ### mmol/L

-Millimoles per litre, the <abbr title="International System of Units">SI unit</abbr> in medicine for measuring concentrations of substances in the blood.
+Millimoles per litre, the SI unit (International System of Units) in medicine for measuring concentrations of substances in the blood.

 Used in the UK, Canada, Australia, and China.